Back to Search Results | New Search |

 |Description:||"How to Teach Nutrition to Kids" promotes healthful eating and physical activity.
 Packed with ideas that empower children to evaluate nutrition information, make smart food choices and creatively prepare food, "How to Teach Nutrition to Kids" integrates nutrition into multiple areas of a child's life.
 Step-by-step instructions are given for over 200 activities featuring children's books, gardening, recipes, food art, label reading, fitness and more.|

 |Developer: ||Connie Evers, MS, RD|

 |Length: ||247 pages|

+|Reviewers Comments: ||The book is divided into twelve chapters.
+The first three chapters provide introductory background information.
 The remaining chapters are divided by subject.
 These include Language Arts, Math, Performing Arts, Art, Science, Social Studies, Physical Education, and Cafeteria.
-Each chapter is filled with suggested activities, units, and lessons on nutrition in relation to the specific subject.
-There are a multitude of example activities in each chapter.
-The Edible Art chapter includes many child-friendly recipes, which encourage creativity, such as smiling burritos, bread dough art and yummy pumpkin softies.
-Nutritional information for recipes is not included.
+Each chapter is filled with activities, units, and subject-specific lessons on nutrition.
+Also, the Edible Art chapter includes many recipes.

-The lesson plans, creative, hands-on activities and a multitude of other resources included in How to Teach Nutrition to Kids can inspire educators, nutrition professionals, parents and other caregivers to teach food and nutrition in innovative ways, and empower children to make healthful behavior changes.
 A hands-on activity guide, Nutrition Fun with Brocc & Roll is also available for purchase on the web site, in addition to related copy-ready handouts to use with children, teens or adults.